marmelab/ra-auth-google/packages/ra-auth-google/Readme.md

 -   A `<LoginButton>` component to render the [Sign in with Google button](https://developers.google.com/identity/gsi/web/guides/offerings?hl=en#sign_in_with_google_button)
 -   A `<OneTapButton>` component to enable the [One Tap](https://developers.google.com/identity/gsi/web/guides/offerings?hl=en#one_tap) feature on your website
 -   An `httpClient` to make authenticated requests to your API
--   A helper hook called `initGoogleAuthProvider`, allowing to configure all of the above from a single configuration object
+-   A helper hook called `getGoogleAuthProvider`, allowing to configure all of the above from a single configuration object
 -   A helper component called `<GoogleAuthContextProvider>`, allowing to expose the GSI params to the children components like `<LoginButton>` and `<OneTapButton>`

 ## Supported Features